joseph-x-li/old-website-2/content/en/blog/3_2022newyear.md

 ### Habits
  - Don't use your phone while trying to sleep.
 I did well in 2021, let's see how it goes in 2022.
  - Actually go to lectures, or at least wake up before lectures begin.
-The 8:30am compilers lecture is gone, so there is no excuse now.
+The 8:30am Compilers lecture is gone, so there is no excuse now.
  - No eating snacks, especially close to bedtime.
 Possibly enforce this by throwing away existing snacks then bankrupting myself so that I cannot buy more.
  - Hit the gym; it's literally downstairs.